 You’re going to begin with enough pie dough to make a double-crust pie.
 You’ll roll out half of the dough, lay it gently in your pie pan, and trim the edges.
 (Don’t worry, it doesn’t have to be perfect.)
 Then you pour in the fruit filling and set aside the pie for a moment.
 Roll out the second half of the pie dough and cut it into long thin strips.

 Leave the end of each strip slack and don’t worry if you have a few rough edges.
-When you’re finished with the weaving, you’ll trim everything all around the edge of the pie pan so that it’s all even.
+When you’re finished with the weaving, trim everything all around the edge of the pie pan so that it’s all even.

 Note – For this pie, we used a basic pie crust recipe from the Joy of Cooking: 2 1/2 cups flour, 1 tsp. sugar, and 1 tsp. salt, mixed with 1/2 cup shortening and 1/2 cup butter; blend in 1/3 cup plus 1 T. water.
 For the filling, we used our hand-picked raspberries – 3 cups of raspberries, 2 large white peaches, 3/4 cup sugar, 3 1/2 T. cornstarch, 3 T. lemon juice, and 1/4 tsp. salt.
-After the lattice pie was constructed, we brushed the top with a little milk and sprinkled the top with sugar.
+After we constructed the lattice top pie crust, we brushed the top with a little milk and sprinkled the top with sugar.
 Then we baked it at 425 for 30 minutes; then turned the heat down to 350 degrees and let the pie bake for another 25 minutes.